joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 ## The Composability Dividend

-The more composable our systems, the clearer our boundaries the less coordination we need, and the more real leverage we get.
+The more composable our systems, the clearer our boundaries, the less coordination we need and the more real leverage we get.

-It's easy to reach for process and meetings as a kind of organisational safety net.
+It's easy to reach for a process and meetings as a kind of organisational safety net.
 It's harder (and more valuable) to make your systems fit together so that you don't need the safety net in the first place.

 ## Making Boundaries Work for You